BrianSila/Travel-destination-finder/README.md

 The Travel Destination Finder solves this problem by allowing users to search for destinations based on their interests.
-The app uses data from the GeoDB API to provide personalized city and country suggestions.
+The app uses data from the GeoDB API to provide suggestions for cities and countries.

 ## Technologies Used in Development